PersonalTransport/USBHostLinux/README.md

 Currently, the program just sends data and waits for responses to test communication.

+### Branches
+- This Git repo followed a centralized workflow due to the number of people working on it (~2).

+* master -
+ * Creator: Ricky
+ * Purpose: master branch for code, most commits went on this branch.
+Ricky performed most of code edits, so conflicts were rare.
+* realtime_branch -
+ * Creator: Ricky
+ * Purpose: new test branch to try to get c-code to run asynchronously (still being developed)

 ### Instructions to Run C-code (from Linux) - for use with associated Android Studio Project: